kjac/FormEditor/README.md

     * Topics covered: Web service integration, Zapier
 * [Comments with moderation](Tutorials/Comments.md) - create a comment section for articles and use content templates to improve the workflow.
     * Topics covered: Approval system, form submission rendering, content templates.
+* [GDPR self service](Tutorials/SelfService.md) - tackle some of the GDPR challenges with a self service approach.
+    * Topics covered: GDPR, form submission rendering and manipulation, email templates.

 ## Articles
 * ["Can we add a poll?"](http://24days.in/umbraco-cms/2016/polls-in-umbraco/) - an entry in the 2016 version of 24 Days.